arcrozier/gpt-2/README.md

 This repository is meant to be a starting point for researchers and engineers to experiment with GPT-2.

+For people who want a quickstart guide:
+1. Run in your shell: `python download_model.py <model_name>` where `model_name` should be `117M` or `345M`
+2. Use either the `sample_model()` method in `generate_unconditional_samples.py` or the `interact_model()`
+method in `interactive_conditional_samples.py` to generate samples for your app
+3. You can also just run `generate_unconditional_samples.py` or `interactive_conditional_samples.py` to play around with the model

 ### Some caveats

 - GPT-2 models' robustness and worst case behaviors are not well-understood.
 As with any machine-learned model, carefully evaluate GPT-2 for your use case, especially if used without fine-tuning or in safety-critical applications where reliability is important.
 - The dataset our GPT-2 models were trained on contains many texts with [biases](https://twitter.com/TomerUllman/status/1101485289720242177) and factual inaccuracies, and thus GPT-2 models are likely to be biased and inaccurate as well.
 - To avoid having samples mistaken as human-written, we recommend clearly labeling samples as synthetic before wide dissemination.
 Our models are often incoherent or inaccurate in subtle ways, which takes more than a quick read for a human to notice.

 ### Work with us

 Please [let us know](mailto:languagequestions@openai.com) if you’re doing interesting research with or working on applications of GPT-2!
 We’re especially interested in hearing from and potentially working with those who are studying
 - Potential malicious use cases and defenses against them (e.g. the detectability of synthetic text)
 - The extent of problematic content (e.g. bias) being baked into the models and effective mitigations